primev/primev-builder/README.md

 [geth readme](README.original.md)

-# Flashbots Block Builder
+# Primev Block Builder

-This project implements the Flashbots block builder, based on go-ethereum (geth).
+This project implements the Primev block builder, based on Flashbots' fork of go-ethereum (geth).
+This version accepts a new cli flag for a Primev endpoint.
+When a block is built it will send it to the configured address.

+Big shoutout to flashbots for paving the way of PBS/mev research and setting standards that others can openly build on.
+Below info follows flashbots' open source builder docs:

 See also: https://docs.flashbots.net/flashbots-mev-boost/block-builders